 If a doctor did misdiagnose your child’s cephalohematoma, fail to follow proper medical procedures, or cause further injuries, then you are well within your rights to file a medical malpractice claim against them.
 Doctors should take every medical condition seriously, especially when it involves a newborn.
 Failing to diagnose or treat a cephalohematoma can lead to lifelong medical conditions, and doctors who make these mistakes should be held accountable.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our New York birth injury lawyers have spent more than 50 years advocating for injured children and their parents.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York birth injury lawyers have spent more than 50 years advocating for injured children and their parents.
 We work closely with trained medical professionals and investigators to determine the cause of a newborn’s injury and use all of our legal knowledge to demand proper compensation from the person who injured them, whether it be a doctor, nurse, or hospital manager.
 If your newborn suffered a birth injury due to a negligent medical professional, call our office at (212) 986-7353 and discuss your case in a free consultation.